Code your assets

 I am using an older HP Z-book which has a Nvidia Quadro T1000 Mobile GPU acting as a support card for the integrated Intel graphics card.
 The Nvidia GPU has a total of 4GB of VRAM which makes it a modest setup regarding hardware.

-Furthermore, my laptop has an SSD drive and 32GB of RAM and I’m running NixOS for all of my needs.
+Furthermore, my laptop has an SSD drive and 32GB of RAM.

 Models I’m running as local LLM